Hubert Davis

 Hubert Ira Davis Jr. (born May 17, 1970) is an American college basketball coach and former professional player who is the head coach of the North Carolina Tar Heels men's team.
-Before his coaching career, Davis played for North Carolina from 1988–1992 and in the National Basketball Association (NBA) for the New York Knicks, Toronto Raptors, Dallas Mavericks, Washington Wizards, Detroit Pistons, and New Jersey Nets from 1992 to 2004.
-He holds the franchise single-season three point field goal shooting percentage records for both the Knicks and the Mavericks.
+Before his coaching career, Davis played for North Carolina from 1988 to 1992 and in the National Basketball Association (NBA) for the New York Knicks, Toronto Raptors, Dallas Mavericks, Washington Wizards, Detroit Pistons, and New Jersey Nets from 1992 to 2004.
+He holds the franchise single-season and career three-point field goal shooting percentage records for both the Knicks and the Mavericks.
 He is the nephew of Walter Davis, another former Tar Heel and NBA player.

 Davis served as an assistant coach for the Tar Heels from 2012 until his elevation to head coach in 2021 following the retirement of Roy Williams.

 Early life and education

 Davis attended Lake Braddock Secondary School in Burke, Virginia, averaging 28.0 points per game his senior year.
-He attended the same high school as future Tar Heel women's soccer great and Olympic medalist Mia Hamm.
 He went on to the University of North Carolina, where he holds the record for the highest career three-point percentage in school history.
 In his junior year, he helped lead the team to its first Final Four appearance since winning the national championship in 1982.
 Davis graduated in 1992 with a degree in Criminal Justice, after averaging 21.4 points per game in his senior season.

 NBA career

 The New York Knicks selected Davis with the 20th overall pick in the 1992 NBA draft.
 He made the winning free throws after Hue Hollins called a disputed foul against Scottie Pippen in Game 5 of the 1994 Eastern Conference semifinals against the Chicago Bulls, giving the Knicks an 87–86 win (the Knicks went on to win the series in seven games).
+Davis established the Knicks franchise records for single-season (.476, 1995–96) and career (.449) three-point shooting percentages.

 Davis remained with New York for four years, and was traded to the Toronto Raptors before the 1996–97 season.
 After Toronto, Davis spent time with the Dallas Mavericks, Washington Wizards, Detroit Pistons, and New Jersey Nets.
+Davis established the Mavericks franchise records for single-season (.491, 1999–2000) and career (.454) three-point shooting percentages.
 Davis played his final NBA game in 2004, finishing with career averages of 8.2 points, 1.5 rebounds and 1.7 assists per game.
-Davis's nearly 44.1% NBA career three-point shot percentage ranks him second behind Steve Kerr.
+Davis's 44.09% NBA career three-point shot percentage ranks him second behind Steve Kerr (45.40%).